LedgerHQ/lib-ledger-core/README.md

     sudo apt-get install -y lcov
     ```
 1. Set the `USE_CODE_COVERAGE` cache option to `ON`
+2. Compute the coverage
+  * Based on unit tests only: `cmake --build . --config Debug --target coverage_unit`
-2. Compute the coverage `cmake --build . --config Debug --target coverage`
+  * Based on all tests: `cmake --build . --config Debug --target coverage_all`

 ## Binding to node.js